aspect-build/rules_py/docs/py_image_layer.md

 py_image_layer macro for creating multiple layers from a py_binary

-&gt;&gt; [!WARNING]
+&gt; [!WARNING]
-&gt;&gt; This macro is EXPERIMENTAL and is not subject to our SemVer guarantees.
+&gt; This macro is EXPERIMENTAL and is not subject to our SemVer guarantees.

 A py_binary that uses `torch` and `numpy` can use the following layer groups: